 We will provide you with a full detailed inventory for you to look over and make any comments.

-This must be returned within 48 hours of moving in.
+This must be returned within 3 working days of moving in.
 (You won’t be able to dispute the condition of the property later on if you do not return the updated inventory to us)

 Also remember to get up to date meter readings and provide these to your utility supplier.